DarylAranha/spacex-launch-program/README.md

 ## Getting Started

 **React** run in the core of this application but the problem with using React is its used for client side rendering.
-The best feature of React is that it can be used for both client side and server side and to acheive this I am using [**Next.js**](https://nextjs.org/) framwork.
+React can also be run in the server side and that is the best feature of React.
+To acheive server side rendering I am using [**Next.js**](https://nextjs.org/) framework.

 The working of this application is very simple, The landing page is rendered in the server and the reset of the view is handled in client side, i.e. the browser.